processone/docs.ejabberd.im/content/admin/guide/advanced.md

 ---
-title: Advanced Configuration | ejabberd Installation and Operation Guide
+title: Advanced Configuration
+menu: Advanced Configuration
+order: 100
 ---

-## Service Load-Balancing
+# Service Load-Balancing

-### Domain Load-Balancing Algorithm
+## Domain Load-Balancing Algorithm

 `ejabberd` includes an algorithm to load balance the components that are plugged on an `ejabberd` cluster.
 It means that you can plug one or